MeestorX/companion-module-yamaha-scp/README.md

 **Available commands**

-* All available SCP "set" commands
+* All available RCP "set" commands
 * Recall Scenes

 Looking to add other functions such as macros and USB playback and whatever else!